emissary-ingress/emissary/docs/user-guide/aes-operator.md

     EOF
     ```

-## Operator Configuration
+## Updates by the Operator

-After the AmbassadorInstallation is created for the first time, the Operator will then use the list of releases available for the Ambassador Helm Chart for determining the most recent version that can be installed, using the optional Version Syntax for filtering the releases that are acceptable.
-It will then install Ambassador, using any extra arguments provided in the `AmbassadorInstallation`, like the `baseImage`, the `logLevel` or any of the helmValues.
+After the `AmbassadorInstallation` is created for the first time, the Operator
+will then use the list of releases available for the Ambassador Helm Chart for
+determining the most recent version that can be installed, using the optional
+Version Syntax for filtering the releases that are acceptable.

+It will then install Ambassador, using any extra arguments provided in the `AmbassadorInstallation`, like the `baseImage`, the `logLevel` or any of the `helmValues`.

 For example: